core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Removed normative language when behavior is not new.

+* Use of SCHC Compression/Decompression:

   * Fixed generalization of Outer SCHC Compression.

+  * Explicit distinction between Inner and Outer SCHC Compression Rules.

 * Updated references.